 The size of the stadium also adds its own piquancy in that it feels like a minor league baseball stadium.
 Once you enter the stadium there is a small ticket window and souvenir stand that features an array of Morehead paraphernalia.
 The school's colors of blue and yellow are predominantly featured and former player's jerseys are honored in the rafters.
 A gentleman I grew up watching, Phil Simms, is one of those men.

-The feeling of high school football is also evident with the crowd at the game.
+The feeling of high school football is also evident in the crowd at the game.
 It is a crowd that is friendly and laid back.
 It is quite easy to strike up a conversation with a few friends and learn a little bit about the football program.
-Homecoming games bring out the large numbers, but when rivals come into town like Eastern Kentucky, the Eagles see their largest numbers at Jayne Stadium.
+Homecoming games bring out large numbers, but when rivals come into town like Eastern Kentucky, the Eagles see their largest numbers at Jayne Stadium.

 Jayne Stadium is a few miles off I-64, but you get to drive through a few rolling hills and enjoy a little scenery on your way to the stadium.
 Parking is $5 at the stadium's lot, which may seem a tad on the high side in this neck of the woods.
-However, a short walk from campus and there are a few places on campus to park for free.
+However, a short walk from campus, and there are a few places on campus to park for free.

 Ticket prices are $10 for adults and $3 for ages 2-12 for every seat in the house.
-It is a very easy and practical way to sell your product and cheaper than a movie on a weekend night, plus the popcorn is half the price at an Eagles' game.
+It is a very easy and practical way to sell your product and cheaper than a movie on a weekend night, plus the popcorn is half the price at an Eagles game.